pubmob-com/pubmob/_offerings/jefflangr-legacy-dependency-breaking-techniques.md

 mob-tech: mob
 backsite: "javascript:history.back()"
 ---
+Let's start getting some of your legacy code under control!

+In this session, I'll help you and your team jump-start getting your legacy code under control.
+Our primary focus will be on writing enough characterization tests around your code so that you feel safe changing it.

-During this session, we'll briefly touch on some key themes that will help keep you safe when touching legacy code.
-We'll then work through some of the legacy-breaking techniques that will enable you to start getting a handle on your object-oriented legacy code.
-You'll learn about as many of these dependency breaking techniques as we can fit:
+As we work through the session, you'll pick up some key themes for safe handling of legacy code.
+You'll probably learn about at least one of the following dependency breaking techniques:

 * Expose static method
 * Extract and override call